adamdai/neural_elevation_models/README.md

 ## Models

-Weights from trained models can be found under the models folder.
-Currently for the KT-22 and Red Rocks scenes.
+Weights of trained height networks for the KT-22 and Red Rocks scenes can be found under the `models` folder.

 ## Path Planning